-Over the past few years, the list of abuses of power by the Johnson government has become clear.
+Over the past few years, the list of abuses of power by governments past and present has become clear.
 Ministers have given away lucrative contracts to friends and donors, repeatedly broken the code that is meant to govern them, and transgressed the law on several occasions.

 We have very strict criteria for what merits a place on this list, which is: